python/mypy/docs/source/extending_mypy.rst

 ****************************

 Python is a highly dynamic language and has extensive metaprogramming capabilities.
-Many poppular libraries use these to create APIs that may be more flexible and/or natural for humans, but are hard to express using static types.
+Many popular libraries use these to create APIs that may be more flexible and/or natural for humans, but are hard to express using static types.
 Extending the PEP 484 type system to accommodate all existing dynamic patterns is impractical and often just impossible.